5.2 Youth participation in representative democracy

 Young people as political representatives

 There is no special legislation dealing with young people as members of political parties.
-Party youth wings are registered as ordinary NGOs and no major party counts more than several hundred members.
-The majority of these NGOs are members of the national youth council.
+Parties youth wings are registered as ordinary NGOs and no major party counts more than several hundred members.
+The majority of these NGOs are members of the National Youth Council.

 The age limit for the right to stand as a candidate in the parliamentary elections is set at 21 years.
 To stand for the Senate and President, it is 40 years.
-For the municipal and regional election, the limit is 18 years.
-There is no other special legislation for any specific group, no provisions regarding any quota exist.
+For the municipal and regional elections, the limit is 18 years.
+There is no other special legislation for any specific group, nor are there specific provisions regarding quotas.

-After the 2017 election, the average age of parliamentarians in the House of Deputies is 47.5 years, which is a decrease of almost than 2.5 years compared to the state in 2010.
-Only 10 MPs out of 200 younger than 30 were elected in 2017, which means just 5%.
+After the 2017 election, the average age of parliamentarians in the House of Deputies was 47.5 years, a decrease of almost than 2.5 years compared to the state elections in 2010.
+Only 10 MPs out of 200 younger than 30 were elected in 2017, amounting to 5% of total representatives.
+The situation got worse after the elections in 2021, which marked an average age of deputies of almost 50 years, an increase by 2.25 years on average.

-- More young people, especially in the category 25 - 30 years, run for the election.
+- More young people, especially in the category of 25 - 30 years, run for the election.

-- voters do not trust young candidates as much as in the early 1990s and in relative percentages and share in the population, young people are less elected then earlier.
-The positive trend is only by young women, which are elected more often but still not as adequately as it would be with an equal share in society.
+- voters do not trust young candidates as much as in the early 1990s and in relative percentages and share in the population, young people are less elected than previously.
+The positive trend is only by young women, who are elected more often (25 % in 2021, the highest share in history) but still do not reflect their equal share in society.

-- Young people in elected positions are mostly on the local level, in Parliament, they are more or less still an exception.
+- Young people in elected positions are mostly at the local level, in Parliament they are more or less still an exception.

-- Election 2017 to the House of Deputies shown that there is a significant difference between the voting preferences of younger generations and older ones.
-As the participation of young people in election is lower then the average, most representatives reflect the political preferences of older generations.
+- The 2017 elections to the House of Deputies showed that there is a significant difference between the voting preferences of younger generations and older ones.
+As the participation of young people in elections is lower than the national average, most representatives reflect the political preferences of older generations.